Fertility and Age

 What is the ideal age to freeze your eggs?

-Furthermore, egg quality declines such that as women age, eggs are less likely to lead to a pregnancy and those that do have a higher risk of miscarriage and chromosomal problems such as Down syndrome.
+Furthermore, egg quality declines such that as people age, eggs are less likely to lead to a pregnancy and those that do have a higher risk of miscarriage and chromosomal problems such as Down syndrome.

-Tests such as AMH, FSH, and antral follicle count can tell us about egg number, however, age is the best predictor of egg quality.
+Tests such as AMH, FSH, and antral follicle count can tell us about egg number.
+However, age is the best predictor of egg quality.

 At Age 40 only 1 in 40 eggs is genetically normal

 Not only does your egg quantity decline with age, but so does your egg quality.
 As you get older, more of your eggs are genetically damaged.
 These eggs, if they become fertilized, will result in a failed IVF, miscarriage or the birth of child with a chromosomal abnormality.